Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Changed Shaker Motor Only to Shaker Motor Only / Light Gun Games Only on GUI (use this to modify lightgun settings too)

+- Fixed issue where MAME Outputs would continue to rumble on certain games

 ***New Supported MAME Games***

 - Afterburner II